Table of Contents

 Working from the idea that a sniper rifle often is just a sporting rifle rebuilt to be more accurate, consider starting with something like a Ruger American rifle in .308, or a Savage Axis II XP.
 Either of these rifles could be readily pressed into a sniper role with a bipod and a good scope.

-When you are looking for the best sniper rifle for the money, just what are you looking for?
+When you are looking for the good sniper rifle for the money, just what are you looking for?
 Raw price point?
 A gun actually used by the military?
 A combination of mid range value and match quality accuracy?
 Something else altogether?

 Well, probably the best all around value for a sniper rifle will be something built either on an AR-10 or AR-15 platform, or a Remington 700.
 In each case, the gun can be heavily customized and fitted with sniper quality stocks, barrels, triggers, muzzle devices, and optics.
 They can work as an out of the box sniper or marksmanship rifle, or be built up as much as your wallet and design choices allow.